-Planning and risk assessment

-Obtaining an understanding of the Council's arrangements for each specified reporting criteria.
-Relevant information sources will include:

-- NAO guidance and supporting information - Information from internal and external sources including regulators - Knowledge from previous audits and other audit work undertaken in the year - Interviews and discussions with staff and members.

-Additional risk based procedures and evaluation

-Where our planning work identifies risks of significant weaknesses, we will undertake additional procedures to determine whether there is a significant weakness.
+Planning and risk assessment Obtaining an understanding of the Council's arrangements for each specified reporting criteria.
+Relevant information sources will include: NAO guidance and supporting information Information from internal and external sources including regulators Knowledge from previous audits and other audit work undertaken in the year Interviews and discussions with staff and members Additional risk based procedures and evaluation Where our planning work identifies risks of significant weaknesses, we will undertake additional procedures to determine whether there is a significant weakness.
+Reporting We will provide a summary of the work we have undertaken and our judgements against each of the specified reporting criteria as part of our commentary on arrangements.

-Reporting

-We will provide a summary of the work we have undertaken and our judgements against each of the specified reporting criteria as part of our commentary on arrangements.
 This will form part of the Auditor's Annual Report.

-Our commentary will also highlight:

-- Significant weaknesses identified and our recommendations for improvement - Emerging issues or other matters that do not represent significant weaknesses but still require attention from the Council.
+Our commentary will also highlight: Significant weaknesses identified and our recommendations for improvement Emerging issues or other matters that do not represent significant weaknesses but still require attention from the Council.

-Extended auditor's report
+Your audit engagement team Audit scope, approach and timeline ent to Materiality and nce misstatements

-5. Value for money conclusion
+5. Value for money arrangements